charbeljc/hjs/README.rst

 install as usual with ``pip install hjs``

-By the way, you should support [pypi](https://pypi.python.org/pypi), because, given the strategic importance of this project, it is _way_ under budgeted, as I heard...
+By the way, you should support `pypi <https://pypi.python.org/pypi>`_, because, given the strategic importance of this project, it is *way* under budgeted, as I heard...

 Regards,
 @CJC_2017.